fight233/DThouse_cxd/documentation20/en/12.taos-sql/docs.md

 - Epch Time: a timestamp value can also be a long integer representing milliseconds since 1970-01-01 08:00:00.000.
 - Arithmetic operations can be applied to timestamp.
 For example: now-2h represents a timestamp which is 2 hours ago from the current server time.
 Units include u( microsecond), a (milliseconds), s (seconds), m (minutes), h (hours), d (days), w (weeks).
 In `select * from t1 where ts > now-2w and ts <= now-1w`, which queries data of the whole week before two weeks.
 To specify the interval of down sampling, you can also use n(calendar month) and y(calendar year) as time units.

-TDengine's timestamp is set to millisecond accuracy by default.
+DThouse's timestamp is set to millisecond accuracy by default.
 Microsecond/nanosecond accuracy can be set using CREATE DATABASE with PRECISION parameter.
 (Nanosecond resolution is supported from version 2.1.5.0 onwards.)

-In TDengine, the following 10 data types can be used in data model of an ordinary table.
+In DThouse, the following 10 data types can be used in data model of an ordinary table.

 |      | **Data Type** | **Bytes** | **Note**                                                     |
 | ---- | ------------- | --------- | ------------------------------------------------------------ |